moringan/MiROS/README.md

 # Minimal RTOS Kernel (MiROS)
-### Designed with simplicity in mind to demonstrate the core concepts of a Real Time Operating System:
+### Designed with simplicity in mind to demonstrate the core concepts of a Real Time Operating System
+- a usable, minimal RTOS that can multi-task up to 32 threads
-- illustrates the core concepts of how an RTOS kernel is designed an written in C
+- illustrates the core concepts of how a RTOS kernel is designed and written in C
-- preemptive scheduling of threads
+- shows how to implement preemptive scheduling of threads
-- fast priority-based scheduler
+- uses a fast priority-based scheduler
 - designed to meet hard real-time demands using thread priorities
 - demonstrates using RMS (Rate Monotonic Scheduling) sometimes also called RMA
-- based on the excellent teaching by Quantum Leaps, Inc!
+- from the excellent teachings by Quantum Leaps, LLC!

 ### Rate Monotonic Scheduling (RMS)
 Priority-based scheduling of blocking threads allows for meeting hard real-time deadlines.
 Priorities can be assigned to threads using concepts from RMS:
 - assign higher priorities to threads with higher rates than threads with lower rates (ie, shorter period threads get higher priority)